-These Teen Girls Invented a Straw That Can Detect Date Rape Drugs in Drinks
+These Teen Girls Invented a Straw That Can Detect Date-Rape Drugs in Drinks

-Three teenage girls from Miami developed a surprisingly simple invention to help fight drug-facilitated sexual assault: A “smart straw” that can detect three of the most commonly used date rape substances – Rophynol, GHB, and Ketamine.
+Three teenage girls from Miami developed a surprisingly simple invention to help fight drug-facilitated sexual assault: A “smart straw” that can detect three of the most commonly used date-rape substances — Rohypnol, GHB, and ketamine.

-As A Plus reports, the three high school students created a “smart” straw that looks just like any other straw you’d find at a bar, except for sensors that can be used to test for date rape drugs that may have been slipped into a person’s drink.
-The girls – Susana Cappello, Carolina Baigorri, and Victoria Roca – reportedly came up with the idea after learning about the distressing statistics on campus sexual assault.
-They later submitted their invention to the Miami Herald Business Plan Competition for startups and entrepreneurs, and ended up beating 300 other entrants to win.
+As A Plus reports, the three high-school students created a “smart” straw that looks just like any other straw you’d find at a bar, except for sensors that can be used to test for date-rape drugs that may have been slipped into a person’s drink.
+The girls — Susana Cappello, Carolina Baigorri, and Victoria Roca — reportedly came up with the idea after learning about the distressing statistics on campus sexual assault.
+They later submitted their invention to the Miami Herald Business Plan Competition for start-ups and entrepreneurs, and ended up beating 300 other entrants to win.

-Cappello told A Plus that she and her friends were also inspired to come up with the invention after learning that her older sister’s university had reports of date rape drugs being used.
+Cappello told A Plus that she and her friends were also inspired to come up with the invention after learning that her older sister’s university had reports of date-rape drugs being used.
 “So, my friends and I knew we needed to come up with a simple solution to test for drugs,” Cappello said.
 “I remember my dad always says ‘the best ideas are the ideas that help people,’ so we just thought of a simple, easy, inexpensive solution — Smart Straws.”

 The girls plan to bring their invention to the market through a crowdfunding campaign, which they hope to launch soon.
 However, they may have to rename their product — potentially to Safety Straws — as McDonald’s recently came out with its own “smart straw” for drinking shakes, Capello noted.
 Either way, the teens hope their product can help prevent sexual assault.